 Please make sure that you are fit enough to undertake the walk you intend to join.
 If you are unsure of your fitness level, try a short and easy walk first.
-It's much better to find a walk a little too slow and easy than to make yourself tired and exhausted.
+It's much better to find a walk a little slow and easy than to make yourself tired and exhausted.
+Where a walk is over 5 miles, we sometimes offer an alternative shorter version which will also be led by one of our members.

 Most walks are off-road in rural areas.
-Please wear suitable footwear and clothing for the walk you intend to join, and bring food and drink, even if the walk includes a pub or cafe break.
+Please wear suitable footwear and clothing for the walk you intend to join, and especially for the longer walks (5m+), bring food and drink, even if the walk includes a pub or cafe break.
 Leaders may refuse to accept participants who in their opinion are inadequately equipped or unfit.
 When in doubt, contact the organisers or the walk leader in advance.

 For your own and others' safety please read and abide by any advice and guidelines issued by the organisers, and the instructions of the walk leader in advance.